Lewis1Ndungu/pizza-code-challenge/README.md

 Run bundle install
-Migrate and seed the data the start server
+Migrate and seed the data then start server